Dev2ser/devser/README.md

 # Contributing

-If you want to contribute simply install the source code, and simply do anything with it that you think is better and create a pull request.<br />
+If you want to contribute simply install the source code, and do anything with it that you think is better, and create a pull request.<br />
 it will be reviewed, if it's helpful in any way it will be merged.